pm-moyanor/Litton-ecommerce/README.md

 - Offer multiple payment options, such as credit/debit card payments and PayPal, for user convenience.
 - Ensure the safety of payment information by following industry best practices for payment processing.

+#### Check It Out!

+You can see this project in action right here: [https://litton-ecommerce.netlify.app](https://litton-ecommerce.netlify.app) 🚀

 ### Getting Started

 To get started with this project, follow these steps: